Meet The Founder

 Her expertise is grounded in improving education at the institutional and systemic levels, especially concerning issues of inequality.

-Drawing on research and various creative methods, Caroline explores how issues of social justice and human rights shape our everyday lives.
+Drawing on research and various creative methods, Caroline explores how issues of social justice, human rights, and European Colonialism shape our everyday lives.